SSL Certificate

 • and if you have a mail server or other services already in your organization, we could use that as well.

-Arts Management Systems uses 256 bit encrypted premium certificates from GeoTrust and if you wish to purchase one, please contact the sales office at (403) 536-1214.
-We will install any SSL certificate purchased from us and install a secure SSL logo on the checkout page of Theatre Manager.
+Arts Management Systems uses 4096 bit encrypted premium certificates and if you wish to purchase one, please contact the sales office at (888) 536-5244, ext.
+2.

-When you buy an SSL from Arts Management Systems, information that we will require from you in order to customize the SSL to your venue are:
+When you buy a TLS Certificate from Arts Management Systems, information that we will require from you in order to customize is to your venue are:

 • company name (do not abbreviate, provide the full legal company name)